TimeSheet for Outlook

 But many workers do some form of timesheet tracking (and often crudely) by capturing the time and other data from appointments and tasks in Outlook and feeding to an external data source manually.

-Team TimeSheet for Outlook is ideal for organization and teams that charge by the hour.
-Project Managers, will find it easier to distribute projects, timelines and calculate expenses and track budgets for current and past projects.
+TimeSheet addin for Outlook is ideal for organization and teams that charge by the hour.
+Project Managers will find it easier to distribute projects, timelines and calculate expenses and track budgets for current and past projects.
 Human Resource Managers can easily calculate work done and payroll for staffs and contractors without using an expensive ERP suite.

 With summary and OLAP reports, Analysts and Accountants would have access to budget information, accurate to the last number.
 Freelancers can easily calculate the exact hours and expenses to bill their employers.